-2.1.2 - Types of Vehicle Inspection
+2.1.2 Types of vehicle inspection

+Vehicle inspection

-Vehicle Inspection.
-A Vehicle inspection will help you find problems that could cause a crash or breakdown.
+A vehicle inspection will help you find problems that could cause a crash or breakdown.

-During a Trip.
+During a trip

 For safety you should:

-Watch gauges for signs of trouble.
+- Watch gauges for signs of trouble.

-Use your senses to check for problems (look, listen, smell, feel).
+- Use your senses to check for problems (look, listen, smell, feel).

-Check critical items when you stop:
+- Check critical items when you stop:

-Tires, wheels and rims.
+- ♦ Tires, wheels and rims.

-Brakes.
+- ♦ Brakes.

+- ♦ Lights and reflectors.

-Brake and electrical connections to trailer.
+- Brake and electrical connections to trailer.

-Trailer coupling devices.
+- ♦ Trailer coupling devices.

-Cargo securement devices.
+- Cargo securement devices.

+After-trip inspection and report

-After-trip Inspection and Report.
-You should do an after-trip inspection at the end of the trip, day, or tour of duty on each vehicle you operated.
+You should do an after-trip inspection at the end of the trip, day or tour of duty on each vehicle you operated.
 It may include filling out a vehicle condition report listing any problems you find.
-The inspection report helps a motor carrier know when the vehicle needs repairs.
+The inspection report helps the motor carrier know when the vehicle needs repairs.

-2.1.3 - What to Look For
+2.1.3 What to look for

-Tire Problems
+Tire problems

-Too much or too little air pressure.
+- Too much or too little air pressure.

-Bad wear.
+- Bad wear.
 You need at least 4/32-inch tread depth in every major groove on front tires.
-You need 2/32 inch on other tires.
+You need 2/32-inch on other tires.
 No fabric should show through the tread or sidewall.

-Cuts or other damage.
+- Cuts or other damage.

-Tread separation.
+- Tread separation.

-Dual tires that come in contact with each other or parts of the vehicle.
+- Dual tires that come in contact with each other or parts of the vehicle.

-Mismatched sizes.
+- · Mismatched sizes.

-Radial and bias-ply tires used together.
+- Radial and bias-ply tires used together.

-Cut or cracked valve stems.
+- Cut or cracked valve stems.

-Re-grooved, recapped, or retreaded tires on the front wheels of a bus are prohibited.
+- Regrooved, recapped or retreaded tires on the front wheels of a bus.
+These are prohibited.